-Many people think that tuberculosis (TB) is a disease of the past, mainly because we are currently seeing a slight decline the number of TB cases in the United States.
-There are an estimated 9 -14 million people in the United States infected with M. tuberculosis.
-On average, about 10% of infected individuals will develop active TB disease at some point in their lives.
+There are an estimated 9-14 million people in the United States infected with M. tuberculosis.
+On average, about 10% of infected individuals will develop active tuberculosis (TB) disease at some point in their lives.
+There were approximately 13,299 TB cases reported in 2007 in the United States - a 3.3% decrease from 2006.
+The TB rate in 2007 was the lowest recorded since national reporting began in 1953

 By the early 1980s, TB was considered to be under control and many states and cities redirected TB prevention and control funds to other programs.
-As a result of this, our country experienced a resurgence of TB, with a 20% increase in TB cases reported between 1985 and 1992.
+As a result of this, the country experienced a resurgence of TB, with a 20% increase in cases reported between 1985 and 1992.
 Many of these were persons with difficult-to-treat drug-resistant TB.
-This resurgence caused a new look at TB and aggressive prevention and control monies were reallocated back to the TB programs.
-These aggressive efforts have paid off and we have seen a consistent decline in the incidence of tuberculosis.
-However, the decline of TB cases in 2004-2005 was small - only 2.9%.
+This resurgence caused a new look at TB and aggressive prevention and control efforts were initiated.
 With the introduction of HIV, TB rates remain a constant threat.
-Also, this past year, a new virulent strain of TB was identified (XDR-TB).
-This strain is resistant to almost all drugs used to treat tuberculosis and has a high mortality rate.
+Also, a new virulent strain of TB has been identified (XDR-TB).
+This strain is resistant to many of the drugs used to treat tuberculosis and has a high mortality rate.